 Covers buildings owned, managed, or controlled by private individuals or corporations.
 These refer primarily to the tertiary sector (services), such as private companies, banks, commercial, and retail activities, hospitals, etc. and residential buildings, including social housing.

 Covers the provision of and management of mass transit systems by public authorities, as well as private transport.

 Covers the provision of public lighting (e.g. street lighting and traffic lights) owned or operated by public authorities.
 Non-municipal public lighting is under private buildings.

 Covers all those interventions falling under two or more thematic areas; climate change adaptation; local electricity production e.g., wind power, hydroelectric power, photovoltaic; and local heat/cold production e.g., combined heat and power and district heating plant.

 Facts & Dates

-Timeline: PROSPECT+ will launch 4 calls for applications to engage mentors and mentees in its 4 capacity building cycles.
-The duration of a Cycle is flexible, ranging from 4 to 8 months, depending on the availability of participants and the work plan and time plan of each group.
-The timeline of the 4 CB cycles is as follows:
+Timeline: PROSPECT+ will launch 4 calls for applications to engage mentors and mentees in its 4 learning cycles.
+The duration of a cycle is flexible, ranging from 4 to 8 months, depending on the availability of participants and the work plan and time plan of each group.
+The timeline of the 4 cycles is as follows:

-The learning programme aims to engage a total of 200 local and regional authorities, directly participating in one of its four learning cycles, either as mentors or mentees.
+The learning programme aims to engage a total of 200 local and regional authorities (including energy/climate agencies, local and regional organisations (e.g., development agencies, municipal companies, energy cooperatives) and external consultants working for a local or regional public authority) directly participating in one of its four learning cycles, either as mentors or mentees.